 Java is a programming language introduced by Sun Microsystems in 1995.
 This high-level language is still in use today and is one of the most widely used languages.
 It’s object-oriented, meaning that it uses the principles of polymorphism, encapsulation, inheritance, and abstraction.

 Most importantly, it’s a general-purpose language meaning that it can develop programs for various purposes.
 It’s also platform independent thanks to the Java Virtual Machine – it can run on any platform using the JVM.
-These reasons are why developers continue to lean on Java as a cornerstone of software engineering.
+These reasons are why developers continue to lean on Java as a cornerstone of bespoke software development.

 What Are Web Technologies?